Email this link to a friend.

 TORCH (TOxoplasmosis, Rubella, Cytomegalovirus, and Herpes) refers to infections that may be a cause for miscarriage.
 In our opinion, these tests are not worthwhile for most patients.
 A positive TORCH test simply means the patient has positive antibody levels against that particular infection and is therefore protected against them.

-Certain infections called TORCH ( which stands for TOxoplasmosis, Rubella, Cytomegalovirus and Herpes), may be a cause for a single miscarriage, but are NOT a cause for repeated miscarriages.
-Some clever doctor coined this memorable acronym for this set of infectious diseases - and labs now offer "TORCH panel" testing on a routine basis.
+Certain infections called TORCH ( which stands for TOxoplasmosis, Rubella, Cytomegalovirus, and Herpes), maybe a cause for a single miscarriage, but are NOT a cause for repeated miscarriages.
+Some clever doctors coined this memorable acronym for this set of infectious diseases - and labs now offer "TORCH panel" testing on a routine basis.

 In addition, when patients hear the word "infection" they get worried - and wonder how they acquired this infection.
 Many are scared that it is sexually transmitted and that they can transmit it to their partner: and to their future baby.
 All this wastes time and causes needless distress.